 Similarly to general partnerships, a limited partnership does not qualify for tax incentives and will be subjected to personal income tax rates if the partners are individuals.
 If the partners are corporations they will qualify for corporate tax rates.

 Limited Liability Partnerships (LLP)

 LLP is a relatively new type of entity and the structure integrates the features of both partnerships and companies.
 In this type, two or more partners enter into an agreement to conduct business under specific terms and conditions that are mutually agreed by all partners.
 The liability of each partner is limited to the extent of his or her contribution.
 At least two partners are required but there is no upper limit on the number of partners.

 Like a company, it has a legal identity of its own.
-It can be sued and sue in its own name.
-It can own property.
-Though the partners are not personally liable for the debts and losses of the LLP, the partners become personally liable in case of debts and losses arising from their own actions.
+This means it can sue and be sued in its own name and it can own property.
+The partners are not personally liable for the debts and losses of the LLP.
+However, the partners become personally liable in cases of debts and losses arising from their own actions.
 Unlike the GP or LP, the partners are not personally liable for the debts incurred by the other partners in a LLP.
 Profits are charged at personal tax rates for individual partners and corporate tax rates for corporate partners.

-The LLP enjoys the flexibility of functioning as a partnership while enjoying the benefits of a corporation e.g limitation of liability.
+The LLP enjoys the flexibility of functioning as a partnership while enjoying the benefits of a corporation.
 It also has perpetuity and does not cease with changes in the partnership resulting from death, bankruptcy, resignation etc. It is easy to set up and the cost of registration is lower than that of companies.
 Compliance requirements are minimal therefore the compliance cost is low.
-Unlike General Partnership, the LLP does not need to be renewed annually.
+Unlike general Partnership, the LLP does not need to be renewed annually.